marczaku/networking-103-rest-server/README.md

 Add a `.gitignore` in your `TinyBrowser`-Folder that ignores anything you don't want to commit.\
 For C# Console Projects, that's at least the `/bin/` and `/obj/`-Folders.\
-Afterwards, you may safely go ahead and create a new commit `adds time server project`
+Afterwards, you may safely go ahead and create a new commit `adds tiny browser project`

 ### Implementation
 - You will need: